St John's, Worcester: Park

 In 1878 a Public Health Act was passed by the city, declaring that land, now referred to as Cripplegate Park, would become a refuse tip followed by a recreation ground for the enjoyment of the public.
 In the 1940s a bowling green emerged and it has been maintained to the present day.
 Along the Bromyard Road there is a bowling alley.

 There used to be a house at the park which was an odd shape, almost a circle.
 It had been a café, a library, issuing ration books and a clinic.
 It seemed to be the custodian of the park (which used to be its garden and before that its farmland).
 There was a paddling pool in the garden for the visitors to the park.
 The house and paddling pool were removed when the high-rise flats were built and the road layout was altered.

 There are municipal tennis courts at the park and an interactive game.

 The Worcester Music Festival is held there in August.

 The Fountain

-Fountain was originally cast in 1858 by Hardy & Padmore and intended to relieve the heat in the market hall.
-Found to be leaking at a time when the hall needed thousands of pounds to repair it so it wasn't a priority, so after a year's delay and for £300 it was re-erected in the park.
+The Fountain was originally cast in 1858 by Hardy & Padmore and intended to relieve the heat in the market hall.
+Found to be leaking at a time when the hall needed thousands of pounds to repair it so it was not a priority, after a year's delay and for £300 it was re-erected in the park.
 It was restored in 2004 for £28,000 and the lion masks were replaced.